stam237/Revolutech_vote_app/README.md

 This solution uses Python, Node.js, .NET, with Redis for messaging and Postgres for storage.

-Run in this directory to build and run the app:
+Run in this directory to build and run the apps:

 ```shell
 docker compose up